January 21 – 27, 1907

 The transition to electrification takes hold.

-From the early years with Toyota Prius and Tesla Roadster, to the proliferation of EVs we see today, the emerging presence of electrification comes about as the nation – and the world – move swiftly in that direction.
+From the early years with Toyota Prius and Tesla Roadster, to the proliferation of EVs we see today, the emerging presence of electrification comes about as the nation – and the world – moves swiftly in that direction.
 California regulators have mandated that all new vehicles sold within the state be zero emission by 2035.
-In 2022, an unprecedented selection of test-driving opportunities in electric and hybrid – as well as gas-powered – cars, crossovers, SUVs and trucks will be presented at the 115th Anniversary LA Auto Show.
-With multiple outdoor and indoor ride and drive EV tracks showcasing premier manufacturers and their latest models, the time is ripe for the enthusiast and curious to experience this evolution for themselves.
+In 2022, an unprecedented selection of test-driving opportunities in electric and hybrid – as well as gas-powered – cars, crossovers, SUVs, and trucks were presented at the 115th Anniversary LA Auto Show, with multiple outdoor and indoor ride-and-drive EV tracks showcasing premier manufacturers and their latest models.
+The 2023 show will continue to evolve and highlight even more hands-on experiential offerings, the latest technology, and the Los Angeles car culture.